 Going back to the section 455 charge.
 This is similar to an ‘advanced payment of corporation tax’.
 If the company had post tax profits available, then it could have increased the amount of dividend payable to the Director / Shareholder.
 But there could be many reasons why the director / shareholder wants to reduce their income, especially to avoid higher rate tax or the clawback of personal allowances where net income exceeds £100,000.

-The charge of 32.5% on the overdrawn balance is a significant balance to pay for most small Director controlled companies, and could have an adverse impact on the liquidity of the business.
+The charge of 32.5% on the overdrawn balance can be a significant balance to pay for most small Director controlled companies, and could have an adverse impact on the liquidity of the business.
 The charge is not easily recovered from HMRC once made.
 If the loan accounts can be repaid by the following year end (i.e. 3 months after the payment is made), then the S455 charge can be reclaimed against that year’s tax liability (CT600).
 The Section 455 charge must be reclaimed within 4 years otherwise it is lost.
 If the tax payer is struggling to repay the loan account, it may be advisable for the Director / Shareholder to find alternative finance to repay the loan, rather than lose the Section 455 charge.

 An overdrawn Directors Loan Account will also be treated as a benefit in kind and this will be subject to Class 1A National Insurance.
 The benefit will be calculated at the interest rate provided by HMRC which is currently 3%.
 It order to stop the charge being made it is recommended that the Directors / Shareholders are charged a commercial interest rate on their overdrawn balances.
 In our view a reasonable rate would be the same as the HMRC rate.

-As the overdrawn loan account must be repaid 9 months after the company’s year end, it may be beneficial for the Company’s CT600 (Corporation Tax Return) to be submitted to HMRC once the client confirms that all overdrawn directors’ loan accounts have been repaid, or not.
+As the overdrawn loan account must be fully or partially repaid 9 months after the company’s year end, it may be beneficial for the Company’s CT600 (Corporation Tax Return) to be submitted to HMRC once the client confirms that all overdrawn directors’ loan accounts have been repaid, or not.
 Although the Corporation Tax is payable by the company 9 months after its year end, the CT600 does not have to be submitted to HMRC for 12 months after the company’s year end.

 As the overdrawn loan account will usually be repaid by post tax dividends, the final complication is calculating the company’s profit, and therefore available dividends as at the date 9 months after the year end.
 These are often small director owned businesses and will not be used to preparing monthly or quarterly financial statements.
 But this is the only way to accurately calculate the dividend payments.
 Therefore the company needs to work closely with their Accountants to ensure that the dividend payments are correct.